The best independent guide to Lagos

 The average weather conditions for Lagos Portugal

 The sheer number of varied beaches within the vicinity of Lagos means that, even at the height of the summer, space can be easily found for a relaxing day under the glorious sun.
-Visitors are often surprised by extremely cold water temperatures in the Algarve, which are driven by the Atlantic Ocean rather than the warmer Mediterranean Sea.
-For a guide to the

 Related articles: Beaches of Lagos